lionelmace/databases-for-postgresql/howto-changing-config.md

 - Options - Minimum value of 300
 - Notes - The number of seconds to wait before forcing a switch to the next WAL file.
 If the number of seconds has passed and if there has been database activity, the server switches to a new segment.
 Effectively limits the amount of time data can remain unarchived.

 The next three settings `wal_level`, `max_replication_slots` and `max_wal_senders` enable use of the [`wal2json` logical decoding plug-in](/docs/databases-for-postgresql?topic=databases-for-postgresql-wal2json).
-Anyone not using this plug-in should leave these settings at the default.
+If you aren't using this plug-in, leave these settings at the default.

 [`wal_level`](https://www.postgresql.org/docs/current/runtime-config-wal.html){: .external}
 - Default - `hot_standby`
 - Restarts database - **YES**
 - Notes - Controls WAL level.
 Allowed values are `hot_standby` or `logical`.
 Set to logical to use logical decoding.
 If you are not using logical decoding, using `logical` increases the WAL size, which has several disadvantages and no real advantage.
-If you check your configuration using `SHOW wal_level;` in `psql`, note that as of version 9.6 the value `hot_standby` is mapped to `replica`.
+If you check your configuration using `SHOW wal_level;` in `psql`.
+As of version 9.6 the value `hot_standby` is mapped to `replica`.

 [`max_replication_slots`](https://www.postgresql.org/docs/current/runtime-config-replication.html){: .external}
 - Default - `10`
 - Restarts database - **YES**
 - Notes - The maximum number of simultaneously defined replication slots.
 The default and minimum number of slots is 10.
 Twenty slots are reserved for internal use by your deployment for High-Availability (HA) purposes.
 To use slots, you need to set the value above 20 and have one slot per consumer.
-Add one additional slot over the minimum per expected consumer.
+Add one extra slot over the minimum per expected consumer.
 Using `wal2json` and not increasing `max_replication_slots` can impact HA and read-only replicas.
-If you are not using `wal2json`, you should leave this setting at the default.
+If you are not using `wal2json`, leave this setting at the default.

 [`max_wal_senders`](https://www.postgresql.org/docs/current/runtime-config-replication.html){: .external}
 - Default - `12`
 - Restarts database - **YES**
 - Notes - The maximum number of simultaneously running WAL sender processes.
-The default and minimum is 12.
+The default, and minimum, is 12.
 One `wal_sender` per consumer is required.
 Twenty slots are reserved for internal use by your deployment for High-Availability (HA) purposes.
 You need to set the value above 20 and it is recommended to add one more `wal_sender` over the minimum per expected consumer.
 Using `wal2json` and not increasing `max_wal_senders` can impact HA and read-only replicas.
-If you are not using `wal2json`, you should leave this setting at the default.
+If you are not using `wal2json`, leave this setting at the default.